saidthefox/chowdown/_recipes/bruschetta.md

 ---

 A go-to classic that's super easy to make and always delicious.
+Perfect for a hot summer day or as a side dish at a pot-luck (if we ever get to do that again D:)